Joystream/joystream/distributor-node/docs/schema/definition.md

 ## keys

-Specifies the keys to use within distributor node CLI.
-Must be provided in form of substrate uris (ie.: //Alice)
+Specifies the keys available within distributor node CLI.

 `keys`

 *   is required

-*   Type: `string[]`
+*   Type: an array of merged types ([Details](definition-properties-keys-items.md))

 *   cannot be null